-The Summer School is going to take place in Cesis – a town where health and leisure have always been intrinsic to the local lifestyle.
-Cesis is located within the Gauja National Park, which is the largest protected natural area in Latvia.
+The Summer School is going to take place in Cesis – a town located within the Gauja National Park, which is the largest protected natural area in Latvia.
 Its high biological diversity, varied terrain and natural water resources provide for outdoor sports of all seasons and traditional picking of mushrooms, berries and medicinal plants.
-In early 19th century local doctors contributed to the revival of water procedures in Europe by opening several hydrotherapy establishments.
-The healing qualities of natural springs have attracted countless visitors ever since and are still an essential part of the town’s identity.
+Being close to nature is an essential part of the town’s identity.

-During the Soviet era Cesis escaped the heavy industrialization that changed many other towns, instead it set an aim of becoming the cultural capital of Vidzeme region.
-Today Cesis, as most mid–sized towns in Latvia, is seeing its residents move away, and neighbouring towns of Valmiera and Sigulda becoming more competitive with their sports, educational and recreational infrastructure.
-In response, Cesis puts emphasis on employing its medieval heritage and creating attractive cultural events that bring a lively buzz into its streets.
+During the Soviet era Cesis escaped the heavy industrialisation that changed many other towns, instead it set an aim of becoming the cultural capital of Vidzeme region.
+Today Cesis, as most mid–sized towns in Latvia, is seeing many of its residents move away, and neighbouring towns of Valmiera and Sigulda becoming more competitive with their sports, educational and recreational infrastructure.
+In response, Cesis puts emphasis on employing its medieval heritage and keeping up an attractive cultural life that brings a lively buzz into the streets.

-During the course, work is going to be organised in several thematic studios with different methodologies, use of media and expected outcomes.
+During the course, work is going to be organised in several thematic studios, each employing a different approach to research and design.
 Some of the units are going to research the physical, socio–economic and political realities of Cesis on an urban scale, while others are going to design, test and build ephemeral installations in the public realm, using methods of architecture and design.
 Students will be given an opportunity to work hands–on with creating actual events and spatial structures that accommodate public interactions.

 Students will be offered an intensive two–week programme of lectures, discussions and workshops, as well as sightseeing tours and parties.
 The programme will be conducted by an international team of architects, urbanists and designers, representing both practice and academia.

-The Summer School is a possibility for students to test new approaches in research and design in an informal atmosphere, choosing a specific focus area to meet their interests: mapping and collecting data, designing and constructing spatial structures, interviewing and observing local residents, or developing visual representation skills.
+The Summer School is a possibility for students to learn new methods of research and design in an informal atmosphere, choosing a specific focus area to meet their interests: mapping and collecting data, designing and constructing spatial structures, interviewing and observing local residents, or developing visual representation skills.

 The projects completed during the course are a valuable contribution to students’ portfolios.
-For the city of Cesis it is a chance to collect fresh ideas and discover new territories and ways for future development.
-Results of the Summer School will be presented to the local public and authorities, and receive wide publicity online and in printed press.
-A film crew is going to be present to document lectures, research, design and construction processes, and later produce video footage of the two weeks in Cesis.
+For the city of Cesis it is a chance to collect fresh ideas and discover new territories and directions for future development.
+Results of the Summer School will be presented to the local public and authorities, and receive wide publicity.

-Applicants should have finished at least one year of studies by the beginning of the course, be fluent in English and keen to work in groups.
+Applicants should have completed at least one year of studies by the beginning of the course, be fluent in English and keen to work in groups.

 Participants of the Summer School will be awarded a Certificate of Riga Technical University and 3 ECTS points upon completion of the course.

-Applications are now closed.
-The Summer School will start on July 26 and end on August 9, 2014.
+The Summer School starts on July 25 and ends on August 8, 2015.